Swim Times

 Try out a class!

-Click here to View the Schedule to see when classes are offered.
+Click here to View our Schedule to see when classes are offered.

 You will need: bathing suit, towel and photo I.D.
 (16+) or membership card. | You may want to bring: water bottle, lock, and flip flops or water shoes.